David-Durst/JOB/README.md

 ## How I Created The Template
 1. npm init .
 1. Install plugins for [creating starter HTML page](https://www.npmjs.com/package/html-webpack-plugin) and a [template HTML page](https://github.com/jaketrent/html-webpack-template).
 I need to have a starting HTML page that loads the js bundle created by Webpack.
 It's better to have this page generated as part of the build system rather than to have a special start HTML file that I manage myself.
 1. Setup Webpack with Hello World example not from tutorial - https://webpack.github.io/docs/usage.html.
-Also, note to turn on source-map in devtool to have better error messages - http://cheng.logdown.com/posts/2016/03/25/679045 explains why I use that option, https://webpack.github.io/docs/configuration.html#devtool shows the setting
+Also, note to turn on source-map in devtool to have better error messages - http://cheng.logdown.com/posts/2016/03/25/679045 explains why I use that option, https://webpack.github.io/docs/configuration.html#devtool shows the setting.
+   1. [This page](https://github.com/gaearon/react-hot-loader/blob/master/docs/Troubleshooting.md#the-following-modules-couldnt-be-hot-updated-they-would-need-a-full-reload) states that the root component must not be a stateless, functional component in order for hot reloading to work.
+This was a frustrating issue during framework development.
 1. Setup NPM scripts for building with webpack and running webpack dev server - https://docs.npmjs.com/files/package.json
 1. Follow Pro React's guide for setting up Babel compilation of ES6 and React components through Webpack.
 See section "Babel", subsections "Installation and configuration" and "Babel configuration file" of http://www.pro-react.com/materials/appendixA/.
     1. Unfortunately, I need to put Babel's config file, .babelrc, in project root.
 Look at "Lookup behavior" section of https://babeljs.io/docs/usage/babelrc/ for an explanation of the file location.